Aquatron Eco Toilet System

 With regular maintenance, the manufacturer estimates a life span of 50 years for the Aquatron.

 The manufacturer specifies performance targets related to no capacity limit on toilet usage, no required discharging of black water or sludge, and an economical operation of toilets.
+The toilet requires no electricity and creates easy opportunities to compost.

 The system was designed to ensure that users did not have contact with unsanitary human waste.